-The first few kilometers would be downhill as I left the hotel but then try, for the last time, to find Route 4.
+The first few kilometers would be downhill as I left the hotel and then try, for the last time, to find Cycling Route 4.
 It started OK as I was soon on farm roads.

 In Grand Villard I missed a turn at a traffic circle but soon corrected it as I could see my Garmin showed I was “off course.”

 The back road took me off the main road for a while.
 A mostly single lane, very lightly traveled road, I even stopped to watch a fox.

 Eventually the roads would converge and I would be on the main highway.